OfficeDev/office-scripts-docs/docs/resources/samples/combine-worksheets-into-single-workbook.md

 > [!IMPORTANT]
 > This sample only copies the values from the other workbooks.
 It does not preserve formatting, charts, tables, or other objects.

-## Scenario
+## Solution

-1. Create a new Excel file in your OneDrive and add two scripts from this sample to it.
+1. Create a new Excel file in your OneDrive.
+The file name "Combination.xlsx" is used in this sample.
+1. Add the two scripts from this sample to the new file.
 1. Create a folder in your OneDrive and add one or more workbooks with data to it.
+The folder name "output" is used in this sample.
-1. Build a flow to get all the files that folder.
+1. Build a flow (as described later) to get all the files that folder.
 1. Use the **Return worksheet data** script to get the data from every worksheet in each of the workbooks.
 1. Use the **Add worksheets** script to create a new worksheet in a single workbook for every worksheet in all the other files.